FastEndpoints/FastEndpoints/README.md

-# ApiExpress
+# FastEndpoints

 An easy to use Web API framework (which encourages CQRS and Vertical Slice Architecture) built as an extension to the Asp.Net pipeline.
 It is a great alternative to the new minimal APIs that require manual endpoint mapping.

 ## Try it out...
 install it from nuget:
-`Install-Package ApiExpress -Version 1.0.0-beta1`
+`Install-Package FastEndpoints -Version 1.0.0-beta1`

 **note:** the minimum required sdk version is `.net 6.0` (preview at the moment)